HackCTorg/Transportation-Hackathon-2023/CODE_OF_CONDUCT.md

 This hackathon is a creative and educational event, and is not a forum for business development or promotion.
 Participants may not engage in promotion of themselves or their businesses, including networking unrelated to HackCT Transportation Hackathon 2023 challenges, distributing printed materials or branded merchandise of any kind without the knowledge or consent of organizers, pitching a business or idea that is unrelated to the challenges, or any form of transactional or sales activity, whether or not money is involved.

-## 6. No Alcohol, Etc
+## 6. No Alcohol, Smoking, Etc

-No alcohol or other controlled or illegal substances of any kind will be allowed at this event (excluding alcohol served as part of the event or medications taken at the direction of a physician).
+No alcohol or smoking or vaping or use of other controlled or illegal substances of any kind will be allowed at this event (excluding alcohol served by the event or medications taken at the direction of a physician) in any location - bus, venue, or hotel.
 Possession of any such substances will result in immediate expulsion from the event, and any participant who appears to be intoxicated or under the influence of any such substance will be asked to leave the event immediately for the health and safety of all participants.

 ## 7. Expected Behavior